 4. Conclusion

-The objective of this study was to determine the optimal conditions for the extraction of active compounds from Garcinia kola seeds, and then to initiate a process of clarification of the extracted obtained.
-The results indicate that the experimental design put in place was able to determine the levels of factors that influence the extraction of active compounds from G. kola seeds.
+This study demonstrated that the experimental design put in place was able to determine the levels of factors that influence the extraction of active compounds from G. kola seeds.
 Thus, to have a maximum content of polyphenols and total flavonoids, the extraction must involve the infusion of 1g of material in 100 mL (w/v) of Ethanol (50%) for a period of between 3 and 24 hours.

 Subsequently, the application of microfiltration resulted in a clarified juice with bioactive compounds.
 The material balance indicates a high proportion of compounds in the filtration permeate, which reflects satisfaction with the process applied.
 But, membrane clogging is significant and requires subsequent physical or chemical treatment before any reuse.
 Fortunately, the characteristics of the membrane are fully recovered at the end of the filtration process.
 The process could therefore be considered for a large-scale study with or without process coupling.